 Recommendations from the Data Quality Working Group

-These documents (ESDS-RFC-033 and ESDS-RFC-034) provide a set of recommendations regarding data quality for producers and distributors of Earth science data.
+These documents (ESDS RFCs 033, 034 and 039) provide a set of recommendations regarding data quality for producers and distributors of Earth science data.
 The focus of these documents is on collecting and conveying data quality information to end users rather than providing a precise definition of data quality.
 The recommendations highlight issues regarding capturing, describing and conveying information about the quality of datasets held at the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs).

 Data Quality Working Group’s Comprehensive Recommendations for Data Producers and Distributors (ESDS-RFC-033) summarizes the approach and outcomes of the Data Quality Working Group (DQWG), one of NASA’s Earth Science Data System Working Groups (ESDSWG), during 2014-2018, following collecting and analyzing 16 use cases.
 The document describes the use cases analyzed, the data quality information management lifecycle, and primary focus areas for data quality.
 It provides a total of 93 recommendations, grouped into 7 categories, as well as proposed solutions and implementation strategies.

 High Priority Data Quality Recommendations for Data Producers and Distributors (ESDS-RFC-034) highlights a subset of high-priority recommendations for Earth Science Data and Information System (ESDIS) to plan and coordinate concrete actions to be taken by data producers and distributors.
 It points to existing potential solutions that can be adopted across EOSDIS and NASA's Earth science research community.

-While these documents are targeted for NASA Earth science data, other organizations may also benefit from the methodology described here and the resulting recommendations for improvement.
+While these documents targeted NASA Earth science data, other organizations may also benefit from the methodology described here and the resulting recommendations for improvement.

 High Priority Data Quality Recommendations for Data Producers and Distributors (ESDS-RFC-034) was recommended for use in NASA Earth Science Data Systems in April 2019.